 Graduation from high school or equivalent education as certified by state departments of education is required for undergraduate admission.
 Graduation verification documents must be submitted to Admissions.
-Official verification documents include at least one of the following: a letter from an authorized high school administrator, a high school diploma recognized by the student's state department of education or an official G.E.D. certificate.
-Additional methods of verification of high school completion exist for homeschooled students (p.
-71).
+Official verification documents include at least one of the following: correspondence from an authorized high school administrator, a high school diploma/ transcript recognized by the student's state department of education or an official G.E.D. certificate.
+Additional methods of verification of high school completion exist for home-schooled students (p.
+80).
 It is the student's responsibility to provide verification of high school completion.
-Without such verification, the student may not be allowed to register for the current term or continue enrollment.
+Without such verification, the student may not be allowed to register for the current term or continue enrollment and will be in jeopardy of revocation of admission to the university as well as losing all financial aid.